The views expressed by the host on this show make more sense than anything anybody else out there happens to be saying.

 I appreciate the show.

-Are you there everybody has a look at the ticket?
+Everybody has a look at the ticket.

 Look at the number of people that shop there, and that's the evidence of whether people think it's bad for America or not.